-It’s no surprise that women generally live burned-out and exhausted.
-With hectic lives that often include raising kids, working a full-time job, and taking care of a home, burnout is a common side effect in my clinic and online practice.
+It’s no surprise that women generally live burned out and exhausted.
+With hectic lives that often include raising kids, working full-time, and caring for a home, burnout is a common side effect in my clinic and online practice.
 According to Maestro Health, more than 70 percent of females experience exhaustion in their day-to-day life and jobs.
 A Harris Poll study found 35 percent of women felt burned out at home, compared to 25 percent of men, and that 48 percent of these women couldn’t sleep at night due to exhaustion.
 Thanks to a global pandemic and current political events in our country, a Gallup poll concludes mental health is “worse than it has been in the last two decades.”

 There has been a burnout pandemic parallel to the covid-19 pandemic for women.
 Unfortunately, we don’t learn in school or even the doctor’s office that there is a way to prevent AND treat this.
-The secret to feeling energized both mentally and physically is balancing different parts of our health.
+The secret to feeling mentally and physically energized is balancing different parts of our health.
 I call it the “energy trifecta.”
 It’s a concept I created after doing lengthy research on women’s health.

-The “energy trifecta” is an equilateral triangle (finally something in geometry coming in handy) with gut health on one side, immune health on another, hormone health on the third side, and the brain in the middle.
-Your energy trifecta—gut health, hormonal health, and brain health must all be healthy and balanced to regain and maintain a healthy mind and body.
-If one out of the three is not functioning properly, you will feel exhausted and have other issues.
+The “energy trifecta” is an equilateral triangle (finally, something in geometry coming in handy) with gut health on one side, immune health on another, hormone health on the third side, and the brain in the middle.
+Your energy trifecta—gut, hormonal, and brain health must all be healthy and balanced to regain and maintain a healthy mind and body.
+If one of the three is not functioning properly, you will feel exhausted and have other issues.
 So taking care of your gut health is key to fixing this trifecta.
-Then comes adding in hormone balancing foods and removing inflammation-causing foods and practices.
+Then comes adding in hormone-balancing foods and removing inflammation-causing foods and practices.